 Present day

 Thanks to a significant legacy, FORCE now has a designated fund to continue supporting innovation to improve cancer treatment.
 We expanded our support services further into the community with weekly sessions in Okehampton, Tiverton and Honiton, later switched to Ottery St Mary, offering support, counselling, advice, information and complementary therapies.
 We also widened our reach by funding the delivery of chemotherapy in those outreach locations.
-The coronavirus pandemic disrupted some of our community services.
+The coronavirus pandemic disrupted some of our community services but we are back offering support at community hospitals in Ottery St Mary, Okehampton and Tiverton.

 Latest news